MSBivens/bootcamp_web_fundamentals/README.md

-# Bootcamp
+# Bootcamp - Web Fundamentals
-A collection of code developed for the Coding Dojo Bootcamp
+A collection of code developed for the Coding Dojo Bootcamp, Web Fundamentals Stack

 Button Clicker, Objectives:
   Practice the onclick event